Dennis Publishing

 Dennis Publishing Ltd. was a British publisher.
-It was founded in 1973 by Felix Dennis.
+It was founded in 1973 as Sportscene Specialist Press by Felix Dennis.
 Its first publication was a kung-fu magazine.
 Most of its titles now belong to Future plc.

 In the 1980s, it became a leading publisher of computer enthusiast magazines in the United Kingdom.
 In the 1990s, it expanded to the American market, where it published the lifestyle magazines Maxim, the consumer electronics magazine Stuff, and the music magazine Blender.
 In 2007, the company sold all its American holdings, with the exception of the U.S. edition of The Week.

 Felix Dennis died in 2014, leaving ownership of the company to the charity organization Heart of England Forest.
 In 2018, the company was sold to Exponent, a British private equity firm.

 Future plc acquired the company and its 12 titles in August 2021, absorbing them into Future Publishing.

 History

 Foundation and early development

 Felix Dennis started in the magazine business in the late 1960s as one of the editors of the counterculture magazine OZ.
-In the mid-1970s, Dennis Publishing was born, beginning with a kung-fu magazine, Kung Fu Monthly.
+In 1973, he founded Sportscene Specialist Press, beginning with a kung-fu magazine, Kung Fu Monthly.

 Dennis followed this up in the early 1980s by publishing titles in the emerging computer enthusiast sector, including Your Spectrum (later renamed Your Sinclair and sold to Future Publishing).
-Dennis has since maintained a foothold in the computer magazine business – until Maxim's success in the United States in the late 1990s, computer magazines were the mainstay of Dennis' magazine holdings, second only to Future Publishing in the UK.
+Dennis has since maintained a foothold in the computer magazine business; until Maxim's success in the United States in the late 1990s, computer magazines were the mainstay of Dennis' magazine holdings, second only to Future Publishing in the UK.

-In 1987 the publisher was renamed from Sportscene Specialist Press to Dennis Publishing.
+In 1987 the company was renamed Dennis Publishing.

-Dennis Publishing, Inc. published one of the most successful modern men's lifestyle magazines in America – Maxim (2.5 million rate base) – along with Stuff (1.3 million rate base) and general interest music magazine Blender (800,000 rate base).
+Dennis Publishing, Inc. published one of the most successful modern men's lifestyle magazines in America: Maxim (2.5 million rate base) – along with Stuff (1.3 million rate base) and general interest music magazine Blender (800,000 rate base).